-Teresa Hardymon is an associate in Hahn Loeser’s litigation group, where she works out of the Columbus Office.
-Teresa has experience with a variety of legal issues including contracts, products liability, negligence claims, workplace discrimination, securities regulation, and real estate.
-Teresa has experience drafting pleadings, motions, memorandums, and discovery responses.
+As an associate in Hahn Loeser’s litigation group, Teresa J. Hardymon manages a variety of legal disputes involving contracts, products liability, negligence, intentional torts, workplace discrimination, securities regulation, and real estate.
+In handling all stages of litigation, Teresa has experience drafting pleadings, motions, trial and appellate briefs, and discovery.

 Before joining Hahn Loeser, Teresa worked as a litigation paralegal for a general liability defense firm in New York representing insurance carriers seeking repayment of benefits under automobile insurance policies.
 Teresa’s area of expertise included healthcare provider insurance fraud, no-fault litigation, no-fault arbitration, and appeals.
 Teresa also worked as an intern for The Office of the Franklin County Prosecuting Attorney where she gained experience in electronic discovery.